Linsexy/arfang-engine/README.md

+# Still a work in progress, arfang is not usable at all

-# SexyEngine
+# ArfangEngine

-The SexyEngine is an implementation of the ECS design pattern.
+The ArfangEngine is an implementation of the ECS design pattern.
 For those who don't know about it, I'm going to cover it quickly.
-For others [click here](https://gitlab.com/farnir/rtype/edit/master/sexy_engine/README.md#how-to-use-entities-and-components).
+For others [click here](https://https://github.com/Linsexy/arfang-engine/README.md#how-to-use-entities-and-components).

 ## ECS